-Nearly all of the schools we serve are enforcing remote learning for the remainder of the semester.
+Nearly all of the schools we serve are utilizing remote learning for the remainder of the semester.
 As educators, we feel for you in this unprecedented time.
 To help out, we’re digging into our toolboxes and sharing on topics that have helped us teach remotely.

 Click on session title to watch recording.